JuliaDynamics/TimeseriesSurrogates.jl/docs/src/constrained/fourier_surrogates.md

-# Fourier surrogates
+# Fourier surrogates (FS)
-Create a constrained surrogate by taking the Fourier transform of the time series, then shuffling either the phase angles or the amplitudes of the complex numbers, before doing the inverse Fourier transform.
+Fourier surrogates are a form of constrained surrogates created by taking the Fourier transform of a time series, then shuffling either the phase angles or the amplitudes of the resulting complex numbers.
+Then, we take the inverse Fourier transform, yielding a surrogate time series.

 ## Random amplitude surrogates